Contact Booking | Appearance Calendar | Reviews | Production | George on JIPrecs | Official George McClure

 George McClure's influences and musical styles are diverse and his understanding of the many idioms he explores, deep.
 John Steinbeck's writings had a profound effect early in his life along with visionaries like Salvador Dali and M.C.
 Escher.
 Selena, Haggard, Santana, Ray Charles, and thousands continue to enthuse George.
 But don't typecast him or his work, he will surely disappoint you if you do.

-Inspired and unique, McClure has been called "a true original" and "the imagination guru" by his peers, and his "ahead of his time" movement through life has resulted in admiration and a widespread fan base.
+Inspired and unique, McClure has been called "a true original" by his peers, and his "ahead of his time" movement through life has resulted in admiration and a widespread fan base.

-George McClure learned Western swing in Arizona and New Mexico bars and clubs while playing banjo and bass for a living.
+George McClure learned Bluegrass and Western swing in Arizona and New Mexico bars and clubs while playing banjo and bass for a living.
 "We couldn't get off the stage without playing a few Bob Wills and Texas swing numbers", George says.
 "And we had a guy in our band who grooved on all the swing.
-The complex chords and structures thrilled me.
-That's how I started playing Western swing."
+The complex chords and structures thrilled me."
+A little later in Carolina an old black bluesman, who had played with Lightning Hopkins, showed George some of what he knew on guitar and this became the basis for George's music.

 Review of Playboy Swing: "One of a kind offering by a unique right-brained individual" [Joe Ross, Amazon and Borders]